kensukemorris/python-analysis-instacart/README.md

 # python-analysis-instacart
 Descriptive analysis to identify customer segments using data from Instacart.

 Note: this analysis do was conducted using publicly available data.
-The contents of this project are for educational purposes and do not reflect the infelct the internal operations of Instacart.
+The contents of this project are for educational purposes and do not reflect the internal operations of Instacart.

 ## Context
 The Instacart stakeholders are most interested in the variety of customers in their database